What We DoScroll To Top

 How We Can Help Scroll To Top

-If you live in any of these communities, we can support you to deliver a Community-led action plan, or refresh an existing one; drive forward community projects, or offer free training.
-Read on to find out more.
+If you live in any of these communities, we can support you to develop a Community-led action plan, refresh an existing one or drive forward community projects.

-Perhaps your community has an up-to-date action plan but requires support in driving forward projects that will improve local areas for years to come.
+Perhaps your community has an up-to-date action plan but requires support in driving forward the projects identified in it.
 This could include support to set up as a constituted group, identifying funding sources and training opportunities, and drafting business plans, project proposals, funding applications and procurement documents.

 Meet The Team